-Students who have transferred to Belhaven College with six hours of science (with or without a lab) will not be required to take a one-hour laboratory course at Belhaven.
+Students who have transferred to Belhaven University with six hours of science (with or without a lab) will not be required to take a one-hour laboratory course at Belhaven.
 However, if the student has only completed three hours of science, the student will be required to take four hours of science at Belhaven (including a lab).

-Students who have transferred to Belhaven College with at least 30 hours will only be required to complete six (rather than nine) hours in history.
+Students who have transferred to Belhaven University with at least 30 hours will only be required to complete six (rather than nine) hours in history.
 However, one of these courses must be HIS 205.
 A student who transfers to Belhaven and has already completed six hours of history will not be required to take HIS 205, and the requirement for history will have been fulfilled.
 This is not dependent upon the number of hours that are transferred to Belhaven.
 However, all transfer education majors must complete a total of nine hours in the social sciences, including at least six hours in history.

-Students who have transferred to Belhaven College with at least 30 hours will be required to complete two of the three required courses in biblical studies.
-Rather than taking BIB 220, 221 and 301, they can select two of the three courses.
+Students who have transferred to Belhaven University with at least 30 hours will be required to complete WVC 301 and either BIB 220 or BIB 221.